Skip to main content

 Specifying a transitionEvent will generate an event specifically for transitioning the status.
 These events define the possible transitions of the ORDER_STATUS field.
 The resulting eventHandler will be named EVENT_<table_entity_name>__<status being transitioned to>.

-In the below example the event would be called EVENT_ORDER_ASSIGNED.
+In the example below the event would be called EVENT_ORDER_ASSIGNED.

 transitionEvent(OrderStatus.ASSIGNED) {